-Your health care provider usually must let you see your medical record or give you a copy of it no later than 30 days after they receive your request.
+Your health care provider usually must let you see your medical record within 10 working days or give you a copy of it no later than 30 days after they receive your request.
 This right is called the right to access your medical record.

-Your health care provider is allowed to charge you a fee for copying your record.
+In most cases, your health care provider is allowed to charge you a fee for copying your record.
 They can also charge you the actual cost for postage if you have the copy mailed to you.

-Have information added to your medical record to make it more complete or
+Have information added to your medical record to make it more complete or accurate.